Munich Bavaria, Germany Travel Guide

 Munich leaves a mark, encouraging engagement with travel and culture.

 As you depart Munich, consider a pledge to travel responsibly in the forthcoming period, whether returning to Bavaria or exploring new destinations.
-Your actions as a visitor leave an impact, and thoughtful choices protect the places you admire.
+Your actions as a visitor leave an impact, and considered choices protect the places you admire.

 Choose locally crafted souvenirs to preserve traditional skills.